Required Training Components

-Interns receive 5 days of professional development leave time for the year.
-Professional Development Leave can be used for working on dissertation, travel for dissertation defense, or job interviews.
+- Interns receive 5 days of professional development leave time for the year.
+Professional Development Leave can be used for working on dissertation, travel for dissertation defense, conferences and trainings, or job interviews.

 APA's Standards of Accreditation in Health Service Psychology outline nine areas interns must demonstrate competency in for successful completion of the internship.
 The Texas Tech Student Counseling Center has also added a required competency in Outreach.
-Competency Area ratings are provided by various supervisors in both the Required Training Modalities and the Optional Rotations.
-Basic competence is expected of the interns and a minimum rating of "3" on each evaluation item (5-point scale) is a requirement for internship completion.
+Competency Area ratings are provided by various supervisors for both the Required Training Modalities and the Optional Rotations.
+Basic competence is expected of the interns and a minimum rating of "3" on each evaluation item is expected at 6 months (6-point scale) and “4” at 12 months.

 2. Ethical and Legal Standards